 Intangible assets with indefinite useful lives are not amortised.
 The useful life of an intangible asset with an indefinite life is reviewed annually to determine whether indefinite life assessment continues to be supportable.
-If not, the change in the useful life assessment from being indefinite to finite is accounted for on a prospective basis (see the accounting policy in respect of impairment losses on non-financial assets below).
+If not, the change in the useful life assessment from being indefinite to finite is accounted for on a prospective basis.